Return to work interview

 - Companies don’t demand doctors’ fit notes if the absence is for seven days or less, so it’s good to have a record of why the employee was off – you can judge whether the reason seems justifiable or not.

 - There is the issue of presenteeism, which is where people come to work when they really should be off sick.
 It can occur when employees who have been off sick begin to worry that they have been off too long and come back before they’re really ready to do so.
 A sensitive Return to Work interview can make sure that this isn’t the case and offer reassurance to the employee.

 - to welcome the employee back, check they are well enough to resume duties, focus on their value to your business and update them on any changes

-- if they have a Fit Note, discuss the details.
-If it says ‘may be fit for some work’, you will need to discuss the feasibility of a new working arrangement.
-For example, if it says the employee must avoid lifting, you might be able to get them to do more administrative duties until they are deemed medically fit to return to their usual duties.
+- if they have a Fit Note, discuss the details. ‘fit for some work’ means you will need to discuss the feasibility of a new working arrangement.
+For example, if it says the employee must avoid lifting, you might be able to get them to do more administrative duties.
+When they are deemed medically fit they can return to their usual duties.

 - to get a better understanding of their problem.

 - in cases where there is room for improved attendance, an employee must be told what is expected and the likely consequences if this does not happen.
 They should also be told if their level of absence is potentially putting their job at risk.

 If an employee is disabled you are legally required to make reasonable adjustments.
 This also applies if the employee has been made disabled due to their illness.
 This will enable the employee to continue working.

 You can take action if an employee is repeatedly absent and the interviews do not help with the employee’s attendance record.